 The four municipalities of Delta, New Westminster, Richmond and Surrey all border the mighty Fraser River, which has played a major role in British Columbia’s development as a province.
 These good neighbours, joined by bridges and highways, have much in common, yet they also have their own unique stories to share.

 Delta, the southwestern tip of mainland BC, includes the communities of Ladner, Tsawwassen and North Delta.
 This diverse municipality has it all: an urban/multicultural vibe, deep historical roots, as well as agriculture, beaches and parks.
-It is also home to one of Canada’s best breweries, Four Winds Brewing, which was named Brewery of the Year at the 2015 Canadian Brewing Awards.
+It is home to one of Canada’s best breweries, Four Winds Brewing, past winner of both Brewery of the Year and Beer of the Year at the Canadian Brewing Awards.
 Delta is also where you will find the farm-based Barnside Brewing, which was founded by neighbouring farmers who collectively grow their own barley and hops, while using additional ingredients from other local farmers.

 Before Vancouver even existed, New Westminster was a thriving colonial capital that was named by England’s Queen Victoria in 1859, earning its “Royal City” nickname that endures today.
 Brewing began almost immediately when the City Brewery opened there in 1861.
 That brewery eventually became the Westminster Brewery, which evolved into a Labatt operation that was a major local employer until it closed in 2005.
 The tantalizing smell of malted barley and hops returned to New West in 2014 when Steel & Oak Brewing opened its doors, and then brewing finally returned to the Sapperton neighbourhood when Another Beer Co. opened in 2019.